 *The birth of Emily Goodridge Grey is celebrated on this date in 1833.
 She was a Black homemaker, writer, and abolitionist sympathizer.

-Born in York, Pennsylvania, she was the daughter of William and Emily Goodridge, she had three brothers William, Glenavon, and Wallace, and one sister Susan.
-Her father, a former slave work with the Underground Railroad abolitionist movement.
-Around the age of 20, she married Ralph Toyer Grey and after their first child William T. was born, they moved to Minnesota territory in 1855.
-Minnesota became a state in 1858 and the Charles Vanderburgh was the magistrate in Hennepin county after statehood.
+Born in York, Pennsylvania, she was the daughter of William and Emily Goodridge; she had three brothers, William, Glenavon, and Wallace, and one sister Susan.
+Her father, a former slave, work with the Underground Railroad abolitionist movement.
+Around the age of 20, she married Ralph Toyer Grey, and after their first child William T. was born, they moved to Minnesota territory in 1855.
+Minnesota became a state in 1858, and Charles Vanderburgh was the magistrate in Hennepin county after statehood.
 Her family lived in the St. Anthony Falls area of what became Minneapolis, part of Hennepin County.
 Grey eventually had two more sons and one daughter.